What to Include in a Daily Schedule for a 5 Year Old

 • Draw with sidewalk chalk on the driveway.

 Visiting the library also instills the value of reading and learning.
-Your child gets to explore shelves of interesting books and see other children doing the same.
-You’re able to sit and read with her and bring books home to read.
+Your child can explore shelves of interesting books and see other children doing the same.
+You can sit and read with her and bring books home to read.

-To get her started, first show her the step-by-step process on how to do the chore.
+To get started, show her the step-by-step process of how to do the chore.
 Then, do the task with her.
-After that, see if she can take on the task on her own.
+Lastly, see if she can take on the task on her own.
 For instance, show her how to put her dirty clothes in the laundry, then ask her to help you.
 After she gets the hang of it, have her finish the task herself.

 Carve time in your day for a few learning activities.
-Imagine what your child would be doing in kindergarten, and find activities she can do at home.
-Perhaps that’s simple worksheets, reading books together, or playing a math game.
+Imagine what your child would be doing in kindergarten and find activities she can do at home.
+Perhaps that’s simple worksheets, reading children’s books about colors, or playing a math game.

 This is also a great time to incorporate open-ended art activities like play dough, painting, and simple crafts.
-You could help her practice writing her name, and then decorating it with crayons.
+Help her practice writing her name and decorating it with crayons.
 Place alphabet magnets on the fridge that she can tinker with.

 Yes, you can still run errands with your child without overwhelming him or feeling like he’s not getting something out of it.

 The trick is to stick to one errand a day if possible, especially if you have to get in and out of the car.
-Kids are willing to go on errands so long as they’re not too long.
-Then, try to include him in the errand as much as you can.
-Perhaps you’ll ask for his opinion or get his help with putting items in the cart.
+He’ll be more willing to go on errands if they’re not too long.
+Then, include him in the errand as much as you can, like asking for his opinion or getting his help with putting items in the cart.

-You don’t have to give screen time at all, but if you choose to, setting limits can establish appropriate boundaries.
+You don’t have to give screen time at all, but if you choose to, setting limits establishes appropriate boundaries.

-No schedule would be complete without winding down from the day with evening routines.
+No schedule would be complete without winding down from the day with a bedtime routine.

 This can be a challenging part of the day since some kids resist going to bed when everyone else is still awake.
-But with consistency, your child can look forward to your bedtime activities and follow a sleep schedule.
+But with consistency, your child can look forward to your bedtime activities.

-Whichever activities you decide to do, stick to the same order, and start at the same time every night.
-She might get so used to the routine that she takes the initiative and does them on her own (all without nagging).
-And with consistent sleep and wake up times, she can be better rested and ready for the next day.
+Whichever activities you decide to do, stick to the same order and start at the same time every night.
+She’ll get so used to the routine that she takes the initiative and does it on her own (all without nagging).
+And with consistent sleep and wake up times, she’ll be better rested and ready for the next day.

 Your 5 year old can still benefit from having a daily schedule.
 It’s not always about rigid routines or packing your day, but having predictability and consistent activities.

 What should you include in your schedule?
-As ironic as it may be, carving time for independent play allows him to tinker on his own.
-Physical play, from dance parties to throwing a ball in the yard, makes sure he gets his energy out and stays healthy.
+Carving time for independent play allows him to tinker on his own while physical play makes sure he gets his energy out and stays healthy.

 Include sensory play, especially if he likes to explore with his hands.
-Your local library probably has a fun lineup of activities, from crafts to story time, that you can attend frequently.
-Introduce chores early on, and make sure to make them fun and helpful.
+Your local library probably has a fun lineup of activities that you can attend frequently.
+Introduce chores early on and make them fun and helpful.

-Do a few learning activities, whether it’s practicing the alphabet or creating art with play dough.
-Squeezing in errands is possible, especially if you keep them short and fun.
+Do a few learning activities and squeeze in errands is possible, especially if you keep them short and fun.
 Enforce rules with screen time, and cap the day with a consistent bedtime routine.

 Even five years later, a daily schedule still comes in handy!